universe-builders/universe-builders.github.io/void-survivors/index.md

 ### Overview

-**Void Survivors**\* is a free-to-play cooperative swarm-defense massively-multiplayer game, where hundreds of players group together to survive for as long as possible against incresingly difficult waves of whimsical fantasy invaders.\
+**Void Survivors**\* is a free-to-play cooperative swarm-defense massively-multiplayer game, where hundreds of players group together to survive for as long as possible against increasingly difficult waves of whimsical fantasy invaders.\
 \* _Working title_

 The game is currently in pre-production and solely being developed by Universe Builders, who are currently seeking funding to be able to complete the game.